DarsheeeGamer/KOS/README.md

 ## Overview

-**KOS (Kaede Operating System)** is a comprehensive Unix-like operating system built around the Kaede programming language.
-It combines the power of traditional Unix systems with modern programming language integration, advanced security features, and intelligent package management.
+**KOS (Kaede Operating System)** is a comprehensive Unix-like operating system that provides a modern development environment.
+It combines the power of traditional Unix systems with support for C, C++, and Python development, advanced security features, and intelligent package management.

 ## 🚀 Key Features

 ### Core System
-- **Kaede Programming Language Integration** - Native support for the Kaede language with runtime compilation
+- **Multi-Language SDK** - Native support for C, C++, and Python application development
 - **Advanced File System** - Virtual file system with comprehensive permission management
 - **Process Management** - Sophisticated process control with resource monitoring
 - **Memory Management** - Intelligent memory allocation with automatic and manual control